Plonecakes/mod_sharker/ReadMe.txt

   {1: x02 00 00 00, 3: x04 00 00 00}
 Spaces are optional, of course.
 The left value is the value the user enters, and the right value is the value searched for or written.
-Offset is a value to offset by, and the ? in the format must be a method of adjustment, + or -.
+Offset is a value to offset by, and the ? in the format must be a method of adjustment, + or - or *.
 Again, this value is in decimal.
 An example might be:
   <UserInput:4 map {1:2,2:34} or 2>
 Where the entry in UserInput will be referenced for the final value that this segment is replaced with.
 If the user enteres UserInput=1 then the value will be